Learning Objectives:

 Your Task:

-1. Read the PowerPoint below, titled 'What is cross-hatching?'
+1. Read the PowerPoint and information below, titled 'What is cross-hatching?'

-2. Watch the demo video beneath the PowerPoint.
+2. Watch the demo video below the PowerPoint.

 3. Have a go at copying the same exercise as the work in the video, following the advice in the video and the tips at the bottom of this page.